 The Seychelles exceeds its reputation with some of the world's best beaches and resorts that pamper like no other place on earth.
 With fewer visitors, smaller hotels and more islands to disperse those visitors, there's a great sense of seclusion here.
-In addition, most motorised sports are prohibited so there's very little to interrupt that profound sense of tranquility.
+In addition, most motorized sports are prohibited so there's very little to interrupt that profound sense of tranquility.

-2. Colourful villages and coconut plantations
+2. Colorful villages and coconut plantations

 3. A variety of wildlife

 On the island of Praslin you can spot the endemic black parrot and many unusual mammals, crustaceans and reptiles.
 Rustic Bird Island is home to a variety of birdlife, with 800,000 pairs of sooty terns in addition to red fodies, common noddies and green and hawksbill turtles.
-The vibrant coral reefs offer exceptional diving and snorkelling, home to a wide variety of marine life.
+The vibrant coral reefs offer exceptional diving and snorkeling, home to a wide variety of marine life.

 4. Intimate accommodation

 In general, accommodation in the Seychelles is more intimate, with smaller hotels having an authentic character and boutique feel.
-Service is highly personalised, private butlers are common, and many hotels have their own quiet, private beaches.
+Service is highly personalized, private butlers are common, and many hotels have their own quiet, private beaches.
 It's also possible to find family-run guesthouses if you're traveling on a budget.
 Le Repaire is a nine-room hotel on La Digue, ideal for families and only a ten minute cycle from the beach of Anse Source d'Argent.

 5. Denis Private Island for indulgence

 Denis Private Island is an exclusive choice in a heavenly setting.
 Just a 30 minute flight from Mahé, even the trip here is spectacular.
-Elegant bunglalows offer every comfort, the beaches have soft white sand, giant tortoises are frequently sighted and windsurfing, sailing and kayaking are on offer, as well as some of the Seychelles' best diving.
+Elegant bungalows offer every comfort, the beaches have soft white sand, giant tortoises are frequently sighted and windsurfing, sailing and kayaking are on offer, as well as some of the Seychelles' best diving.